nimalatifi/nimalatifi/README.md

 - 👋 Hi, I’m @nimalatifi
-- 👀 I’m interested in FrontEnd Development, c++ and embedded programing
+- 👀 I’m interested in JavaScript programing
-- 🌱 I’m currently learning React.js and FrontEnd development
+- 🌱 I’m currently learning ecma script and React.js
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 If you need to get in touch with me, you can reach me at nima.latifi@gmail.com